Florida: Alzheimer’s Disease and Related Dementias for Adult Day Care, 3 units (370)Page 3 of 12

 Agitated behaviors can include:

-Aggression involves physically or verbally threatening behaviors.
-Aggressive behaviors can include:
+Aggressive involves physically or verbally threatening behaviors.
+This can include:

 Image: Older Woman with Dementia Expressing Frustration and AngerImage: Older Man with Dementia Lashes out at Caregiver